 Hence, the best time to visit this Zanskar and Indus meeting point is the same as the best time to visit Leh Ladakh, that is, from May to September / October when the roads to Leh Ladakh are open from Srinagar and Manali side.

 The road from Leh to Nimmu to visit Confluence of Zanskar and Indus river is also open in the winter months.
 So, you can surely plan a trip to Sangam from Leh in the winter months as well.
 Please ensure that you are willing to endure the cold weather and want to witness the white beauty of Ladakh.

 Where to stay?

 There is only barren land around the confluence of Indus and Zanskar Rivers for miles, so a day trip is recommended with your base at Leh.
-You can visit Sangam on the same day you are planning to explore the local places in Sham Valley which includes Magnetic Hill, Gurudwara Pathar Sahib, Basgo Plains, Alchi and Likir monasteries or nearby monasteries from Leh.
+You can visit Sangam on the same day you are planning to explore the local places in Sham Valley which include Magnetic Hill, Gurudwara Pathar Sahib, Basgo Plains, Alchi, and Likir monasteries or nearby monasteries from Leh.